boyer-nicolas/ombrage-bun-api/README.md

 2. Go to Access Tokens in your account settings
 3. Generate a new token with "Automation" type
 4. Add it as `NPM_TOKEN` in your GitHub repository secrets

+## Example

+Check out the [`/example`](./example/) directory for a complete working API that demonstrates all the features of Ombrage API.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.